 Now faith is the assurance of things hoped for, the conviction of things not seen.
 Hebrews 11: 1

-I view life so much differently since becoming a parent.
-I see the beauty and the responsibility that lays before me when I look at the bright eyes of our children.
+I view family life much differently since becoming a single parent through divorce.
+I see the beauty, need, and the responsibility that lays before me when I look at the bright eyes of our children.
 I know what I instill in them will transfer to future generation within our clan.
 There is no family that is perfect, my family is far from perfect, yet I wouldn’t trade the family I have for the world.
 When we honor the family we have through love, grace, acceptance, and offer forgiveness in ironing out grievances we are acting as Jesus did towards us.
-I keep family within our home being first priority, making sure our children have a healthy relationship with our intermediate family, our extended family with attending family functions, and I treasure those who are like family without having a blood tie.
+I keep family within our home first priority, making sure my children have a healthy relationship with our intermediate family, our extended family with attending family functions, and I treasure those who are like family without having a blood tie.
 I didn’t plan a life to co-parent, yet I know that children need love from both parents.
 Therefore I know that despite divorce that differences are to be put aside so that children can have the freedom to love, share time with, and there shouldn’t be any interference with personal agendas in putting them in the middle that could hinder them in having a healthy relationship with their fathers.

 Therefore what God has joined together, let no one separate.
 Mark 10: 9